AZMAG/DemographicState/README.md

 ## Build

 You can build the compiled files by running the default grunt task from the root folder.
-Running the run task will also build the compiled files and spin up a node server the app will run on and watch for modified the source code and rebuild.
+Running the run task will also build the compiled files and spin up a node server the app will run on and watch for modified source code and rebuild after changes are saved.

 `grunt` or `grunt run`